top of page

 Don't have time to read the whole article?
 These are my top Agadir tour recommendations:

-Things to do in Agadir
+Best things to do in Agadir

-Hike to the hilltop ruins of Oufella
+Ride the cable car to the hilltop ruins of the Agadir Oufella

 Perched atop a hill overlooking the city is this ancient fortress, built in 1540 to guard against Portuguese invaders.
 Also known as the Kasbah, the Agadir Oufella was destroyed during several earthquakes, with only crumbling walls and an entry portal remaining.
-Despite this, the site still exudes an air of mystery and offers magnificent views across the fishing port and beaches fringing Agadir.
-The sunset vistas are especially stunning, bathing the ruins in golden light.

 Kick back on the sands of Agadir Beach

-With its miles of golden sand and calm waters, it's easy to see why Agadir is one of Morocco's best beach destinations.
-Sheltered from the winds that buffet Essaouira's shores, Agadir's beach is patrolled by lifeguards during the summer months.
-Spend your days basking on the sand or frollicking in the sea before dining at one of the cafes and restaurants lining the breezy promenade.
-If you’re feeling more adventurous, you can arrange a boat trip to explore the coastline or try your hand at surfing with one of the local instructors.
+You can spend your days basking on the sand or frollicking in the sea before dining at one of the cafes and restaurants lining the breezy promenade.
+If you’re feeling more adventurous, you can arrange a boat trip to explore the coastline or try your hand at surfing with one of the local instructors

 Haggle in Souk El Had